 One of the greatest assets to building your business exposure is by creating a Google My Business account.
-Whether customers are searching for your phone number, address, hours of operation or reviews, having a GMB listing properly set up is a great way to increase leads, exposure and sales.
-With 86% of people looking on Google Maps to find directions to a location, it’s frustrating as a business owner when GMB correctly lists your address, but the pin for your business location isn’t in the correct spot.
-Luckily this is a quick fix and this post will walk you through how to manually drop a pin for your business location on Google Maps.
+Whether customers are searching for your phone number, address, hours of operation or Google reviews, having a GMB listing properly set up is a great way to increase leads, exposure and sales.
+With 86% of people looking on Google Maps to find directions to a location, you may be wondering how to add your business to Google Maps.
+This complete guide will walk you through the process of creating your business listing, how to drop a pin and get your business on Google Maps.

 Google Maps doesn’t always place the pin location in the correct spot, even if the address that you’ve added to your Google My Business listing is correct.
 When Google can’t determine an exact pin location for your business, it’ll guess where it should be, leading to your pin being placed in the wrong location, whether it’s across the street or an adjacent building complex.
 As a corrective measure for inaccuracy, Google provides the option to manually drop pins on Google Maps specifically for your business listing.

 First, sign into your Google My Business.
 If you have multiple locations that you manage, open the location that you want to manage.

 Next, click the Address field in the left-hand menu and check to make sure your address is correct.

 On the right side of the window you’ll see Google Maps with a red pin that represents where your business is located.
 Here you can manually drag the pin to the correct spot, using the + and – buttons to zoom in and out for a more precise placement.

 After verifying that your red pin is correctly placed in Google Maps, click the Apply button in the top-right corner of the page.